covacidan/housekeeping/README.md

 # housekeeping

-how to run: \n
+how to run:

-update src/main/resources/application.properties with the new DB IP address \n cd ../../../
+update src/main/resources/application.properties with the new DB IP address

+cd ../../../

 # need to give permissions to maven to run